Spotlight: Arata Isozaki

 According to his website, "Isozaki has created an architecture so personal in its ideas and spaces that it defies characterization in any single school of thought.
 At the same time, he resists the temptation to apply a signature style to his jobs, preferring instead to create architectural solutions specific to the political social, and cultural contexts of the client and site in question."
 Still working to defy labels, his projects today continue to skip between pure and complex.

-See all of Arata Isozaki's work featured on ArchDaily via the thumbnails below:
+See all of Arata Isozaki's work featured on ArchDaily via the thumbnails below, and further coverage of his work below those: